Save 50% on annual plans with the BLACKFRIDAY24 coupon at checkout – limited-time offer

 The annual information statement should be sent to all recipients before January 31st, so they can report the amount from all their 1099s on Schedule C. As a payer, you are also responsible for reporting the amount of payment to the IRS.
 File all copies A of the form using Form 1096 before February 28th if you are using mail, or before March 31st if you are e-filing.
 Note that in order to get a scannable version of copy A that IRS accepts, you need to order information returns directly from the IRS website.

-Here you'll find detailed instruction on how to fill a copy of 1099-MISC.
-Use it to fill out all the copies of the form, including:
+Here you'll find detailed instruction on how to fill a copy of 1099-MISC and file it to different receipients:

 • Copy A — For the Internal Revenue Service Center.

-• Copy 1 — For the State Tax Department.
+• Copy 1 — For the State Tax Department (if needed).

 • Copy B — For recipient.